davidnguyen11/nextjs-full-demo/README.md

 + Gulp
 + Dynamic import

 Basically, Next.JS allow you to use `style-jsx` package to develop CSS, but in the production mode, html is not minified.
-So that, gulp allow you to bundle final all scss into css.
+I resolved it using `gulp` allow you to bundle final all scss into css & with postCSS to auto prefix the final css.

 ## Prefix Domain